PRM

 Suppose a financial advisor calls a client at 4:55 p.m. to recommend that the client purchase shares of XYZ stock.
 And suppose the client provides their verbal approval, but the financial advisor cannot place the trade before the market closes.
 The financial advisor may not place the trade the following morning.
 Do so constitutes what FINRA calls improperly taking “time and price discretion.”

-Why does same day, verbal approval matter?
+Why does same day, verbal approval matter?l.

 Same-day, verbal approval matters for two general reasons.